vsillan/game-server-programming-course/presentations/web_api_1.md

 Controller action can return any of the following:

-- Void
+- Void <!-- .element: class="fragment" -->
-- Any simple type (int, string etc…)
+- Any simple type (int, string etc…) <!-- .element: class="fragment" -->
-- Any type used for data transferring
+- Any type used for data transferring <!-- .element: class="fragment" -->
-- A class implementing IActionResult
+- A class implementing IActionResult <!-- .element: class="fragment" -->

 ---